AppSecAI-TEST/projects/README.md

 **SatellitesReactor** is a small project done for a competition.
 It uses standard Java with some Unit testing and some geometrics and Shortest path searching algorithm.

 **Collatz** is one page implementation of Collatz conjecture also for a competition or so.

+## ML projects
+**MLVisualization** is a visualization of data in kernel space projected back to 2D or 3D.
+Using linear, polynomial and RBF kernels.